Matching Workforce Talent to China’s Productivity Challenge

-Originally published in Hong Kong Institute of Human Resource Management’s HR magazine, May 2018.
+Originally published in Hong Kong Institute of Human Resource Management’s HR magazine.

 - As multinational and mainland Chinese owned organisations alike seek ways to boost productivity by getting more from their employees, employers need to shift their thinking about their workforce as “labour” to developing people as “talent.”

 - Since wage growth has largely outpaced productivity growth, to rekindle their productivity drive, proactive organisations in China are energising their workforce with agile HR systems designed to appeal to a growing employee workforce with less traditional employment expectations.